-Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the physics curriculum to A/AS level, Mathematics to at least Key Stage 3 and offers experience of GCSE general science.
+Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school mathematics and physics curriculum for the 11-16 age range.

-You’ll have sessions across both Mathematics and Science PGCE courses.
-You’ll consider how to plan lessons, reflect on your preparation, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.
+You’ll have sessions across both science and mathematics PGCE courses where you will consider how to plan lessons, reflect on your preparation, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.

 You’ll explore various teaching methods in our laboratories, including experiments to inspire pupils across all key stages.

 Our laboratories mirror school science classrooms and you might carry out practical experiments such as measuring the speed of electromagnetic waves using cheese or investigating the weather using data from satellites.